Small Businesses Need a One-page Plan to Kill It in 2020

 At this point, when I talk about the numbers in my strategy sessions with clients, they focus on profit and loss projections.
 These, however, are irrelevant without the numbers to pin them down.

 How many customers does it take to hit your profit and loss numbers?

-How many enquiries do you need to make a sale?
+What is the amount of enquiries you need to make a sale?

 How much marketing activity do you need to do to achieve the enquiries?